frederikvig/nyum/_recipes/skolebrod.md

 ---

-> Create a small hole in the middle and add a generous teaspoon of [vanilla custard](vanilla-custard.html).
+> Create a small hole in the middle and add a generous teaspoon of [pastry cream](pastry-cream.html).

 ---